elcorto/pwtools/doc/source/index.rst

 Welcome to the pwtools documentation
 ====================================

-``pwtools`` is a Python package for pre- and postprocessing of atomic calculations, mostly targeted to `Quantum Espresso <QE_>`_, CPMD_, CP2K_ and LAMMPS_.
+``pwtools`` is a Python package for pre- and postprocessing of atomistic calculations, mostly targeted to `Quantum Espresso <QE_>`_, CPMD_, CP2K_ and LAMMPS_.
 It is almost, but not quite, entirely unlike ASE_, with some tools extending numpy_/scipy_.
 It has a set of powerful parsers and data types for